BadImplant: Injection-based Multi-Targeted Graph Backdoor Attack: Introduction

 Prior work on backdoor attacks in graph classification has implemented adversarial strategies by replacing a small portion of the original graph with small subgraph triggers \cite{xi2021graph,wang2025stealthy,zhang2021backdoor,xu2023watermarking}.
 Although they have achieved remarkable attack performance, all of these previous studies exclusively address single-targeted attacks where the GNN model predicts all classes containing the subgraph trigger as belonging to a unique target class.
 However, multi-targeted backdoor attacks for graph classification remain unexplored.
 Multi-targeted attack is significantly more sophisticated and powerful, given that it allows different trigger design to provoke diverse target classes which adds extra complexities onto the compromised model.

-To fill the research gap, in this paper, we investigate multi-targeted backdoor attacks on GNNs for graph classification.
+To fill the research gap, in this paper, we investigate multi-targeted backdoor attacks namely \texttt{BadImplant} on GNNs for graph classification.
 The key challenge lies in designing an attack framework that can simultaneously incorporate multiple triggers into the model.
-Achieving such an attack is non-trivial since introducing multiple triggers poses the threat of interference between triggers, as well as preserving the clean accuracy of the attacked GNN model.
+Achieving such an attack is non-trivial since introducing multiple triggers poses the threat of interference between triggers, while also preserving the clean accuracy of the attacked GNN model.
 Existing research works have utilized subgraph replacement within clean graphs to utilize the single target attack for graph classification.
-Despite its high attack success, the replacement based framework struggles to support the multi-targeted backdoor attack.
+Despite its high attack success, the replacement-based framework struggles to support the multi-targeted backdoor attack.
 It fails to implant multiple triggers at the same time because of interference among the triggers influence on the GNN model and distortion of the clean graphs original structure (detailed evaluation can be seen in Section \ref{sec:experiment}).
 To address this limitation and realize multi-targeted backdoor attacks, we propose a subgraph trigger injection-based attack framework that implants triggers into the data samples while preserving the original graph structure.

+Our main contributions are detailed as follows: \begin{itemize} \item To the best of our knowledge, this is the first work to introduce multi-target backdoor attacks on Graph neural network for graph classification task.
+While existing works are limited to single target scenarios, our proposed \texttt{BadImplant} attack enables controlled and attacker specified misclassifications across multiple target labels within a single trained model.

-Our main contributions are detailed as follows: \begin{itemize} \item We propose a subgraph injection-based mechanism for backdoor attacks in graph classification.
-Unlike the state-of-the-art replacement-based backdoor attacks, the proposed method is the first-of-its-kind to introduce poison node injection strategy for achieving multi-targeted backdoor attacks. \item Extensive experiments are conducted to demonstrate the efficacy of our proposed approach across diverse datasets while maintaining the clean accuracy.
+\item We propose a subgraph injection-based mechanism tailored for implementing the multi-targeted attack in graph classification settings.
+Unlike the conventional state-of-the-art replacement-based backdoor attacks, \texttt{BadImplant} introduces poison node injection strategy for achieving multi-targeted backdoor attacks. \item Extensive experiments are conducted to demonstrate the efficacy of our proposed \texttt{BadImplant} across diverse datasets while maintaining the clean accuracy.
 Additionally, we exhaustively analyze the variation in attack performance with respect to configurable attack design parameters.

-\item We evaluate the proposed attack against the state-of-the art certified defenses, demonstrating that our proposed framework for multi target backdoor attack is robust and effective against Randomized Smoothing and Fine-Pruning defenses. \end{itemize}
+\item We evaluate the proposed attack against the state-of-the art certified defenses, demonstrating that \texttt{BadImplant} is robust and effective against randomized smoothing and fine pruning defenses. \end{itemize}